 So, let’s look at “comparable” OECD countries, which are fully developed and have similar standards of living.

-The International Federation of Health Plans (iFHP) compared the median prices paid by a sample of private health insurance companies for specific health care services in nine countries.
 The report found that median prices paid by private insurance for health care services in the United States was almost always higher than the median prices in the eight other countries included in the iFHP study.

 Click through the slideshow below to see how much more expensive prescription drugs are in the US.